9 minute read

 • Long context window model (Claude) and

-• Embedding model (Voyager-2) for generating contextualized chunks and embedding these chunks respectively.
+• Embedding model (Voyager-2) for generating contextualized chunks and embedding these chunks.

 On the other hand, document ingestion in the Yurts platform is enabled by the usage of very small language models, optimized for on-premise deployment to perform RAG.
 Although the Yurts RAG system can be hosted on-premise to perform RAG, for a fair comparison, we assume that the GPUs are acquired on an hourly basis from a cloud provider (for instance, AWS) and use the costs associated with them for our calculation.
 As GPU costs are the most significant expenses, our cost analysis would focus on calculating the latency as well as the GPU memory consumption of the dynamic chunking workflow powering ingestion on the Yurts platform.
 (There are incremental costs associated with storage, data I/O).